VaibhavAureus/safe-wallet-monorepo/apps/web/src/markdown/privacy/privacy.md

 The lawful basis for this processing is your informed consent (GDPR Art.6.1f) as provided before participating in user experience research.
 You can revoke your consent at any time with effect for the future by email to safelabs.dpo@techgdpr.com.
 The withdrawal of your consent does not affect the lawfulness of processing based on your consent before its withdrawal.

-## 3.4 Downloading the Safe{Mobile} app {#downloading-the-safe{mobile}-app}
+## 3.4 Downloading the Aureus Mobile app {#downloading-the-safe{mobile}-app}

-3.4.1 Downloading the Safe{Mobile} app on Google Play Store.
+3.4.1 Downloading the Aureus Mobile app on Google Play Store.

-We process the following information to enable you to download the Safe{Wallet} app on smartphones running Android:
+We process the following information to enable you to download the Aureus Safe app on smartphones running Android:

 1. google account, and
 2. e-mail address.

-3.4.2 Downloading the Safe{Mobile} app on Apple App Store
+3.4.2 Downloading the Aureus Mobile app on Apple App Store

-We process the following information to enable you to download the Safe{Mobile} app on smartphones running iOS:
+We process the following information to enable you to download the Aureus Mobile app on smartphones running iOS:

 1. apple account, and
 2. e-mail address.

 The lawful basis for these two processing activities is the performance of the contract we have with you (GDPR Art.6.1b).

-## 3.5 Use of the Safe{Mobile} app  {#use-of-the-safe{mobile}-app}
+## 3.5 Use of the Aureus Mobile app  {#use-of-the-safe{mobile}-app}

-3.5.1 We provide the Safe{Mobile} app  to you to enable you to use it.
+3.5.1 We provide the Aureus Mobile app  to you to enable you to use it.
 For this purpose we process your:

 1. mobile device information,
 2. http request caches, and
 3. http request cookies.

-3.5.2 In order to update you about changes in the Safe{Mobile} app, we need to send you push notifications.
+3.5.2 In order to update you about changes in the Aureus Mobile app, we need to send you push notifications.
 For this purpose we process your:

 1. Transactions executed and failed,
 2. assets sent, and